-The inaugural edition of the Anjas Mahotsav, presented by the Rekhta Foundation, will celebrate the language, literature, music and culture of Rajasthan.
-The two-day festival will feature interviews, panel discussions, music concerts and poetry recitations as well as stalls showcasing and selling Rajasthani arts, crafts and cuisine.
+The inaugural edition of the Anjas Mahotsav, presented by the Rekhta Foundation featured interviews, panel discussions, music concerts and poetry recitations as well as stalls showcasing and selling Rajasthani arts, crafts and cuisine.

-Poet Aidan Singh Bhati and Arjun Deo Charan, actors Bina Kak, Ila Arun, Rajesh Tailang and Shailesh Lodha, dancer Gulabo Sapera, writer Malchand Tiwari and journalist Om Thanvi will be among the speakers at the festival, which will also include performances by Rajasthani folk musicians such as Barmer Boys, Mame Khan and Mukthiyar Ali.
+Poet Aidan Singh Bhati and Arjun Deo Charan, actors Bina Kak, Ila Arun, Rajesh Tailang and Shailesh Lodha, dancer Gulabo Sapera, writer Malchand Tiwari and journalist Om Thanvi were among the speakers at the festival, which also included performances by Rajasthani folk musicians such as Barmer Boys, Mame Khan and Mukthiyar Ali.

 Check out more multiarts festivals here.